iosClassForBeginner/reminder_en/README.md

             if granted
             {
                 print("We have access to notifications.")
                 // We can use this to enabled a previously disabled "Set reminder" button so user can now set a notification.
-Otherwise they shouldnt be able to do it.
+Otherwise they shouldn't be able to do it.
 We are not implementing it for this lecture.
                 // You can do it as a challenge.
                 // Hint: connect the "set reminder" button to this view controller and on viewDidLoad disable the button }